regevt/CustomSelect/README.md

 the original select gets hidden behind the new "select" made of divs.

-when the dilected value is changed the code will set the value and selected index of the original select element and fire an onchange event that the user can register as usual.
+when the selected value is changed the code will set the value and selected index of the original select element and then fires an onchange event that the user can register to as usual.